MIT.nano is currently accepting submissions for the Annual Research Report.

 The Report spans activities of research groups that utilize the shared laboratories and services of MIT.nano.
 It is formatted as a series of one-page abstracts, showcasing student and postdoc research, as well as profiles of principal investigators (PIs).

-We invite MIT PIs and their research group members to submit individual project abstracts to the 2021 Annual Research Report.
+We invite MIT PIs and their research group members to submit individual project abstracts to the 2022 Annual Research Report.
+We are now accepting submissions on a rolling basis throughout the academic year, to allow for researchers to submit their work at a time that is right for them.
 We are also asking each PI to submit a simple, one-page profile of their research group, as described below.

 The Annual Research Report compilation is a highly visible and effective way to tell the world about the challenges that interest us and our progress toward addressing them.
 It is a valuable resource for prospective students and postdocs, current and future members of MIT.nano's Industry Consortium, and potential research sponsors.